-The best camera for sports photography has quite specific requirements.
-It's not all about the most megapixels – a good sports camera needs to be fast and accurate, able to keep up with subjects that move quickly and unpredictably.
-For this guide, we've compiled the best sports cameras for all budgets and abilities, from cheap bridge cameras that deliver the goods, to the cutting-edge professional models that are used at the Olympics.
+The best camera for sports photography isn't always the one with the most megapixels.
+A good sports camera needs to be fast and accurate, able to keep up with subjects that move quickly and unpredictably.
+For this guide, we've compiled the best sports cameras for all budgets and abilities, from cheap bridge cameras that deliver the goods to the cutting-edge professional models that are used at the Olympics.

-At the other end of the scale, the world of pro sports cameras tends to be where some of the most exciting developments are happening, especially in the mirrorless camera sector.
-The upcoming Nikon Z9 is almost here (opens in new tab) , with 120fps burst speeds and a fastest shutter speed of just 1/32,000sec.
-Then there's also the Canon EOS R3, a full-frame monster (opens in new tab) that allows you to control the AF point with movement of your eye!
-Once these cameras hit store shelves, and are put through their paces by our reviewers, we're sure they'll end up earning a place on this list.
+At the other end of the scale, the world of pro sports cameras tends to be where some of the most exciting developments are happening, especially in the mirrorless cameras sector.
+The Nikon Z9 (opens in new tab) offers 120fps burst speeds and the fastest shutter speed of just 1/32,000sec.
+Then there's also the Canon EOS R3, a full-frame monster (opens in new tab) that allows you to control the AF point with the movement of your eye!

 Best camera for sports photography – the full list

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Professional sports cameras

 These are the best professional sports cameras right now, for those who shot action subjects for a living and need the ultimate in speed, durability, and reliability.